sominparrrk/react-currency-converter/README.md

 1. Clone the repository
 2. Run `yarn` to install dependencies
 3. Run `yarn start` to test in browser
+4. Run `yarn test` to run a unit test

 ### Feature